Are you considering buying a smart home? This article will share the types of technology you can hope to...

 2. Epping, Essex

-Epping is a market town in the southwestern part of the county of Essex, surrounded by countryside yet only 17 miles to the northeast of central London.
+Epping is a market town in the southwestern part of the county of Essex.
+It is surrounded by countryside yet only 17 miles to the northeast of central London.

 Key facts about Epping

-- All 5 primary schools in the Epping catchment area have been rated “good” by Ofsted.
-Epping St John’s School is a local co-educational academy for pupils up to 18 years of age.
+- There are several well-regarded primary schools in the Epping catchment area.
+Epping St John’s School is a local co-educational academy for pupils up to 18 years of age;

-- Davenant Foundation School – which has one of the biggest sixth forms in Essex – is located in nearby Loughton and was rated “outstanding” at the last inspection by Ofsted.
+- Davenant Foundation School has one of the biggest sixth forms in Essex and is located in nearby Loughton;

-- Epping is the final station at the end of London Underground’s Central line, offering a 38-minute ride to central London’s Liverpool Street mainline station.
+- Epping is the final station at the end of London Underground’s Central Line.
+A 38-minute ride will take you to central London’s Liverpool Street mainline station;

 Why live in Epping?

-Earlier this year, the Sunday Times newspaper voted Epping one of the best places to live in the UK.
+Epping has formally been voted one of the best places to live in the UK by the Sunday Times newspaper.

-The article highlighted the proximity of Epping Forest’s 6,000 acres of ancient woodland – a massive draw for joggers, dog-walkers and cyclists alike – and the independent shops and cafes of the town’s bustling high street.
+The article highlighted the proximity of Epping Forest’s 6,000 acres of ancient woodland – a massive draw for joggers, dog-walkers and cyclists alike.
+It also highlighted the town’s bustling high street with its independent shops and cafes.

 3. Windsor, Berkshire